 Real-time bidding software

-With RTB, it’s possible to target ads to specific users based on different parameters.
-With advanced monetization platforms like Setupad that connect publishers with 20+ SSPs, it means publishers can sell their ad inventory most effectively (for the highest possible price based on supply and demand).
+With RTB, targeting ads to specific users is possible based on different parameters.
+With advanced monetization platforms like Setupad that connect publishers with 30+ SSPs, it means publishers can sell their ad inventory most effectively (for the highest possible price based on supply and demand).

-For example, Dominos uses a Facebook chatbot on their page.
+For example, Dominos uses a Facebook chatbot on its page.
 This chatbot allows the user to perform a number of actions, including placing and tracking an order and contacting customer support.

 AI-powered virtual assistants are similar to chatbots–but much more capable and advanced.
 They use next-gen analytics, machine learning, and data science to provide a more insightful and intelligent response than a chatbot.